rashiniashinsana/pet-adoption-frontend/README.md

 - **User Signup:** `POST /auth/signup` - Register a new user (adopter/admin).
 - **User Login:** `POST /auth/login` - Authenticate user and generate JWT token.
 - **Get Current Users:** `GET /auth/` - Retrieve details of the logged-in users.
-## Getting Started

-1. Clone the Repository: Run git clone https://github.com/rashiniashinsana/pet-adoption-frontend for frontend and https://github.com/rashiniashinsana/adopet-backend for backend to get the source code.

-2. Set Up the Database: Configure your database settings in the `.env` file, including MySQL connection details for Prisma ORM.
-Run `npx prisma migrate dev` to apply migrations.

-3. Build and Run: Start the backend server using `npm run dev` for development mode.
-For the frontend, navigate to the React project folder and `run npm start` to launch the application.
 ## API Documentation

 For comprehensive API endpoints and usage instructions, please check out the [Postman Documentation](https://documenter.getpostman.com/view/36642476/2sAYdfrBv7).